-The Institute of Supply Management Report on Manufacturing scored Wisconsin and Northern Illinois at 53.25 for March 2015, indicating a positive growth outlook.
+The Institute of Supply Management (ISM) Report on Manufacturing scored Wisconsin and Northern Illinois at 57.78 for March 2016, the highest reading since November 2014.
 A score in excess of 50 demonstrates growth as a measure of new orders, production, employment, supplier deliveries and inventories in the manufacturing industry.
-Growth is starting an upward trend, however it has still not rebounded from a high of 70.25 recorded in November 2014.
+The purchasing managers’ index has been positive for three straight months following nine months of contraction.
+Of those surveyed, 44% expect positive conditions in the next six months, while only 11% anticipate conditions to worsen.

 To download this report and view past Milwaukee MarketBeat reports for both Industrial and Office, head over to our Research page.

-If you would like to speak with one of our Industrial & Manufacturing Experts about your situation, click here for contact details and for more information on Wisconsin’s Industrial Real Estate Market.
+If you would like to speak with one of our Industrial & Manufacturing Experts about your current commercial real estate plan, click here for contact details and for more information on Wisconsin’s Industrial Real Estate Market.

 Recent Boerke Media Posts